PaddlePaddle/Paddle/doc/howto/cross_compiling/cross_compiling_for_raspberry.md

       ..
 ```

-The argument `WITH_C_API=ON` means to build the inference library.
+To build the inference library, please set the argument WITH_API to ON: `WITH_C_API=ON`.

-Users can add more arguments.
-For example, to minimize the size of the generated inference library, we can have `CMAKE_BUILD_TYPE=MinSizeRel`, for performance optimization, we can have `CMAKE_BUILD_TYPE=Release`.
+You can add more arguments.
+For example, to minimize the size of the generated inference library, you may use `CMAKE_BUILD_TYPE=MinSizeRel`.
+For performance optimization, you may use `CMAKE_BUILD_TYPE=Release`.

 ## Build and Install